-1.6.1 This standard refers to the content of the Solvency II Directive and the Commission Delegated Regulation (EU) 2015/35 supplementing the Solvency II Directive, both as amended as per the effective date of this ASP.
-If the Solvency II Directive or the Commission Delegated Regulation (EU) 2015/35 is subsequently amended, restated, revoked or replaced after this date, the member should apply the principles in this ASP to the extent they remain relevant.
+1.6.1 When tThis standard refers to the content of the Solvency II Directive and the Commission Delegated Regulation (EU) 2015/35 supplementing the Solvency II Directive, both as amended as per the effective date of this ASP another document, the reference relates to the referenced document as it is effective on the adoption date as shown on the cover page of this ASP.
+If the Solvency II Directive or the Commission Delegated Regulation (EU) 2015/35 The referenced document may be subsequently amended, restated, revoked or replaced after the adoption this date.
+In such case, the member should apply the principles consider the extent to which the modification is applicable and appropriate to the requirements of in this ASP to the extent they remain relevant.